 - Status: active

-- Employer contribution: 0.26% of wages
+- Employer contribution: 0.75% of wages (updates July 1 of each year)

 - Employee contribution: none (100% employer funded)